SemanticComputing/person-name-finder/README.md

 ## Configurations

 The configurations for the service can be found from the [config/config.ini](config/config.ini) file and configured based on service usage.
+Notice that all configurations here are not available on the API that contains simpler configurations for testing.

 List of configurations available: